-Art begins with observation of the real world: recording, analysis and creation of a visual response to the surroundings.
+Visual Art and Design begins with observation of the real world: recording, analysis and creation of a visual response to the surroundings.
 Art makes students look at things anew - even mundane ordinary aspects of the world.
+This course covers elements of the Visual Art and Visual Design syllabi.

-The fluffy, 'feel good' reasons that are usually given for selecting Art as a subject are given because they are right.
-Art does fill the soul.
 There is something magical about smearing pencil and paint across a piece of paper and sculpting form with your hands.
 Communicating with colour and shape and form awakens the imagination; it opens a door to 'now'.
+From Traditional art to Contemporary and Street art, this course has it all.